Turkey's Internet Responds to State After Deadly Earthquake - ExBulletin

 Many have been shared tens of thousands of times and received millions of views.

-“We have seen many similar Twitter accounts created since the mid-2010s, because after the 2016 coup attempt, the government tried to reset the collective memory,” said Sarphan Uzunoglu, professor of communication at the Istanbul Bilgi University.
+“We have seen many similar Twitter accounts created since the mid-2010s as, after the 2016 coup attempt, the government tried to reset the collective memory,” said Sarphan Uzunoglu, professor of communication at the Istanbul Bilgi University.

 Following a media crackdown, “newspapers destroyed their archives to remove some words they used in the past and now consider inappropriate,” Uzunoglu added.